angusmillar/Deprecated-Pyro/README.md

 Both projects `Pyro.WebApi` and `Pyro.ConsoleServer`, require that you first run the `Pyro.DbManager` to initialise the database.
 If you do not do this, and start either `Pyro.WebApi` or `Pyro.ConsoleServer` first, they will create a database for themselves yet that database will not be seeded with the required reference data.
 Once you attempt to commit (PUT or POST) a FHIR resource via the API you will receive a FHIR OperationOutcome error in response which reads:

 `The _FhirRelease database table returned no entry for the fhir Version '3.0.1', this typically occurs when the table was never seeded at the time of database creation.
-You must create the database using the Pyro.DbManager application and not rely on the service creating it on startup as the service will not seed the initial data required.
+You must create the database using the Pyro.DbManager application and not rely on the service creating it on start-up as the service will not seed the initial data required.
 If this is true for you then drop your database and start again by running the Pyro.DbManager application first.`

 In general, you would only use `Pyro.Console` in your development environment and configure its connection strings and ServiceBaseURL to suit.
 You would then only configure the `Pyro.WebApi` connection strings and ServiceBaseURL to be for your production instance ready for deployment.